polyesterswing/rust-chip8/README.md

 # Chip8
-Chip8 emulator, but written in rust
+Chip8 emulator, but written in rust (still a WIP)